betaflight/firmware-presets/README.md

 Example:  `#$ INCLUDE: presets/4.3/category/preset_x.txt`

 ### OPTION
-`OPTION` tags let the user apply groups of settings with simple checkboxes in the Apply dialog.
+`OPTION` tags let the user apply groups of settings with simple checkboxes from a dropdown list in the Apply dialog.
+Each `OPTION` fills one line in the dropdown list.
+No text or blank lines are possible in the `OPTION` list.

-The Preset author sets the checkbox default to ticked or un-ticked, and specifies the label next to the checkbox.
+The Preset author sets the checkbox default to be ticked or un-ticked, and specifies the label next to the checkbox.

 They work similar to the C# preprocessor directive `#region`.